A TIMELINE OF WOMEN'S EDUCATION IN HISTORY

 1732 Laura Bassi becomes professor of anatomy at Bologna University

 18th Century Girls from well off families still go to boarding schools.
-Girls from slightly better off working schools often go to private schools called dame schools where they are taught reading and writing.
+Girls from slightly better off working class families often go to private schools called dame schools where they are taught reading and writing.

 1811 The National Society for Promoting the Education of the Poor is founded by the Church of England to provide schools

-1814 The British and Foreign Schools Society is founded by non-conformists (Protestants who do not belong to the Church of England) to provide schools.
+1814 The British and Foreign Schools Society is founded by non-conformists (Protestants who did not belong to the Church of England) to provide schools.

 1831 Dorothea Beale the educational reformer is born